CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Jason/_index.md

   - PhD Students
 ---

-Mr. Wenjie ZHANG(Jason) is a first-year PhD student from CityU EE department.
+Mr. Wenjie ZHANG(Jason) is a first-year PhD student from CityUHK EE department.
 He received his B.Eng in 2023 from School of Information Science and Engineering, Shandong University.
 Then he joined CALAS as a Research Assistant and started his PhD journey supervised by Prof. Ray C. C. Cheung since Jan 2025.
 His current research topic focuses on the hardware accelerators of post-quantum cryptography and RISC-V architecture.